kdkorthauer/kdkorthauer.github.io/index.md

 </script>

+# This website is no longer being updated.
+Please visit my current lab website at [korthauerlab.com](https://www.korthauerlab.com/)

 ### about

 I am an assistant professor in the <a href="https://www.stat.ubc.ca">Department of Statistics</a> at the <a href="https://www.ubc.ca">University of British Columbia</a> and an investigator at the <a href="https://www.bcchr.ca">British Columbia Children's Hospital Research Institute</a>.
 I am also a faculty member in the [Bioinformatics](http://www.bioinformatics.ubc.ca/) and [Genome Science and Technology](https://www.gsat.ubc.ca/) graduate programs at UBC.